Dynamic Policy Fusion for User Alignment Without Re-Interaction: Methodology

-where Z is the normalising factor.
-Since $\pi_{\phi}$ and $\pi_{\psi}$ are independent, their joint probability can be expressed as the product of $\pi_\phi$ and $\pi_\psi$.
-This ensures that the fused policy acts on the common support.
-Moreover, this fusion method ensures both the task-specific policy and the fused policy are invariant policies if the task-specific policy and the intent-specific policy are identical, thereby satisfying the invariability constraint. \begin{lemma} If $\pi_\phi(a|s) = \pi_\psi(a|s)$, then $\pi_\phi(a|s)$ and $\pi_f(a|s)$ are invariant policies. \end{lemma} \begin{proof} If \(\pi_\phi(a|s) = \pi_\psi(a|s)\) then \(KL\left(\pi_\phi(a|s) \middle\| \pi_f(a|s)\right) = KL\left(\pi_\phi(a|s) \middle\| \pi_\phi(a|s)\right) = 0\) \end{proof} The above lemma captures the invariability of the proposed fused method when $\pi_\phi(a|s) = \pi_\psi(a|s)$.
+The above lemma captures the invariability of the proposed fused method when $\pi_\phi(a|s) = \pi_\psi(a|s)$.
 However, if the deviation between the Q-values of the intent-specific policy and the task-specific policy is bounded (given the deviation of the temperature of both policies is bounded), then the divergence between the task-specific policy and the personalised policy can be bounded as stated in Theorem \ref{the:bound}.
 This theorem constraints the proposed fusion method to arbitrarily deviate from the task policy.

 \begin{theorem} Let $Q$ and $Q'$ be Q-values corresponding to the task policy and the intent-specific policy respectively.
 Let $\pi_\psi(a|s)$ and $\pi_\phi(a|s)$ represent the respective policies, with corresponding temperatures $T_\psi$ and $T_\phi$.
 Let $\norm{Q(s,a) - Q'(s,a)}_2 < \epsilon \ \forall s\in \mathcal{S} \ and \ a\in\mathcal{A}$ and $\norm{T_\psi-T_\phi}_2 < \delta$.
 Then,